Canadian Science Centre for Human and Animal Health

 The Canadian Science Centre for Human and Animal Health (CSCHAH) is an infectious disease laboratory complex in Winnipeg, Manitoba, owned and operated by the Government of Canada.
 This modern facility is home to two laboratories: the Public Health Agency of Canada's National Microbiology Laboratory (NML) and the Canadian Food Inspection Agency's National Centre for Foreign Animal Disease (NCFAD).
-It is the workplace of approximately 500 federal employees.
+It was the workplace of approximately 550 federal employees prior to the COVID-19 outbreak; since then it has been home to over 800 staff.

 While most of the laboratory space is dedicated to Containment Level 2 (also known as Biosafety Level 2) and Containment Level 3 laboratories, CSCHAH is the only facility in Canada operating Containment Level 4 (CL4) laboratories and is the first facility in the world to have both human and animal Level 4 laboratories under one roof.

 Both NML and NCFAD operate critical diagnostic testing programs relied on across the country.
 These programs protect human health, animal health, and international trade.

 History

 In the 1980s, both Agriculture Canada (prior to the Canadian Food Inspection Agency being formed) and Health Canada identified the need to replace existing laboratory space that was reaching the end of its lifespan as well as the need for Containment Level 4 space in the country.
 Numerous benefits were identified for housing both laboratories in one building, including cost savings.
 Winnipeg was chosen as the site and an announcement was made in October 1987.